bcgov/platform-developer-docs/tech-docs-writing-guide.md

 - **content_owner**: The SME of the page.
 They are responsible for the factual accuracy of the content.

+- **sort_order**: Determines the order of the link to the page within the navigation menu.

 ### Keywords, tags, and taxonomy

 It's important to track relevant keywords for each page and to refine them as the content becomes clearer.
 Eventually, the team uses a taxonomy to help pages get found when users search for them.
 But there are distinct differences, as shown in [the quotes from this blog below](https://contentstrategyinc.com/mays-vancouver-iacs-meetup-understanding-taxonomies/):